zhongzha/StandAloneBlockChain/README.md

-# Blockchain Implementation with a Remote Client in Java
+# dscoin Blockchain with a Remote Client in Java
 This project illustrates the tamper-evident design of blockchain technology through the implementation of a blockchain and a remote client interacts with a blockchain API using JSON messages over TCP sockets.
 The blockchain is implemented in Java and is capable of transferring "dscoin" between players.

 ## Getting Started